switch120/sample-react-docker/README.md

 MySQL/Mongo running as a Docker container registers itself on the local machine, so the host is `localhost` or, more reliably, `127.0.0.1` loopback address.
 The username and password (defined in `docker-compose.yml`) default to `root`, and the port is default `3306` for MySQL and default `27017` for Mongo.

 ## Deploying to Heroku
 When ready, this project can be deployed to the Heroku container using the Heroku CLI.
+You will need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) **unless** you're using the Vagrant VM; the Provisioner for Vagrant automatically installs this.

 Before doing anything, log in to Heroku **and** the Heroku Container Registry.

 `heroku login`